 Skin cancers may or may not cause itchiness.
 This cause of arm bumps is rare, but prompt diagnosis is important in preventing the tumors from spreading.

-Knowing what chicken skin looks like can help you determine whether your arm bumps are related to keratosis pilaris or another common condition.
+Knowing what keratosis pilaris looks like can help you determine whether your arm bumps are related to it or to another common condition.

 In some cases, you may be referred to a dermatologist for diagnosis and treatment.
-This is especially true if your general practitioner suspects an inflammatory skin condition, such as eczema or psoriasis.
+This is especially true if your primary care doctor suspects an inflammatory skin condition, such as eczema or psoriasis.

 If the cause of your arm bumps isn’t quite clear, a dermatologist may conduct a biopsy.
 Especially useful in ruling out skin cancers, a biopsy involves scraping off a small amount of the skin bump and studying it under a microscope.

-As mentioned above, keratosis pilaris is treatable with regular exfoliation, as well as deeper exfoliating treatments, such as dermabrasion.
-In severe cases, your dermatologist may prescribe a retinol cream to help clear up the bumps.
+As mentioned above, keratosis pilaris is treatable with regular exfoliation as well as deeper exfoliating treatments, such as dermabrasion.
+In severe cases, a dermatologist may prescribe a retinol cream to help clear up the bumps.

-Other treatment measures for bumps on your arms depend on the underlying causes.
+Other treatments for bumps on your arms depend on the underlying causes.
 Exfoliation can irritate eczema, folliculitis, and heat rash.
 Plus, this process won’t get rid of more serious bumps, such as skin cancers.

 Inflammatory skin diseases may be treated with topical creams to help soothe the inflammation and prevent more bumps from occurring.

-If allergies are suspected to contribute to your skin bumps, you may need to take an antihistamine.
-Skin reactions to allergens can take some time to clear up, but treatment and prevention will help clear up the related skin bumps.
+If a healthcare professional suspects that allergies are contributing to your skin bumps, you may need to take an antihistamine.
+Skin reactions to allergens can take some time to clear up, but treatment and prevention will help take care of the related skin bumps.

-While it’s tempting to self-diagnose arm bumps, it’s always a good idea to see a doctor for confirmation.
-You should also see your doctor if the bumps worsen or change in shape or size.
+While it’s tempting to self-diagnose arm bumps, it’s always a good idea to reach out to a doctor for confirmation.
+You should also contact a doctor if the bumps worsen or change in shape or size.

-Bumps on the arms can be a nuisance, but this is an extremely common phenomenon.
-In most cases, chicken skin is to blame, and it can be cleared up with regular exfoliation.
+Bumps on the arms can be discomforting, but they’re an extremely common phenomenon.
+In most cases, keratosis pilaris (chicken skin) is to blame, and it can be cleared up with regular exfoliation.

 Other causes of arm bumps may require a doctor’s visit and medical treatment.
-When in doubt, it’s always a good idea to see your doctor.
+When in doubt, it’s always a good idea to reach out to your doctor.